-We know you have questions, so we have provided some of the more common questions we receive here.
+We know you have questions, so we have answered some of the more common questions we receive here.
 Whether you’re a future student exploring early enrollment or a current student with a question about your courses, we can help you find the right answer.

 For future students